seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab01-Design-a-Governance-Solution/LabExercise-2.md

 #### Steps:

-1. Go to search box and enter policy, then select **Policy** from the list.
+1. Go to search box and type policy, then select **Policy** from the list.

       ![image](../media/pol1.png)